tsgates/arch-wiki-markdown/wiki/Migrating_Between_Architectures_Without_Reinstalling.md

     find /usr/bin -type f -exec bash -c 'file {} | grep 32-bit' \;

-Method 2: From a running system
+Method 2: from a running system
 -------------------------------

 Ensure that your system is fully updated and functioning before